serge-community/zing/docs/server/optimization.rst

 - Increase the cache timeout for users who are not logged in.

-- Increase your :setting:`PARSE_POOL_SIZE` if you have enough memory available.

 - Enable ``'django.contrib.sessions.backends.cached_db'``.

 - Disable swap on the server.
 Things should be configured so that physical